 We can aptly remark: This video slot doesn’t suck the life out of you straight away.
 On the one hand, the volatility is kept in check and, on the other hand, the RTP rate of 98% is one of the best in the iGaming industry.

 In our opinion, many of the earlier online slots are less stingy in dishing out wins than some of the modern feature-heavy titles.
 The latter often give the impression of great odds of winning that are ultimately drowned out in elaborate animations.
 Blood Suckers doesn’t beat around the bush and sports a remarkable paytable, a pick-a-bonus round and a 3x multiplier during free spins.
 If you don’t take a bite out of this one, you are missing out.
-Full Blood Suckers Review
+See the full Blood Suckers slot review for details.

 Big Bad Wolf by Quickspin (97.34%)